 e-content class already set), to which I can then add Paragraph, Image, or whatever other blocks.

-Also, I’m using a bit of a trick to hide note titles inside the editor.
+Also, I myself am using a bit of a trick to hide note titles inside the editor.
 In combination with Twenty Twenty, for instance, these are huge!
-All while notes should not have titles …
+And notes should not have (or rather, not display) titles …